spdx/spdx-3-model/model/Licensing/Properties/member.md

 ## Description

-A member is a license expression participating in a conjuctive (of type ConjunctiveLicenseSet) or a disjunctive (of type DisjunctiveLicenseSet) license set.
+A member is a license expression participating in a conjuctive (of type ConjunctiveSet) or a disjunctive (of type DisjunctiveSet) license set.

 ## Metadata

 - name: member
 - Nature: ObjectProperty
-- Range: AnyLicenseInfo
+- Range: LicenseExpression